 SPIERSedit can work with any dataset consisting of serial ‘slice’ images, so long as the resolution and scale of each image is the same, and no images are missing from the sequence.
-Datasets should comprise registered (aligned) serial images, ideally in uncompressed Windows Bitmap (.bmp) format.
-SPIERSedit can also work with datasets in Portable Network Graphic (.png) or JPEG (.jpg) format; these take up less hard-disk space, but will normally result in slower processing; JPEG datasets will be considerably more compact than Portable Network Graphic datasets, but are not recommended as JPEG compression causes artefacts which can degrade data and hence final models.
+Datasets should comprise registered (aligned) serial images, ideally in uncompressed Windows Bitmap (.bmp) format or Portable Network Graphic (.png).
+SPIERSedit also supports TIIFF (.tif/.tiff) and JPEG (.jpg) format; JPEG datasets are not recommended as JPEG compression causes artefacts which can degrade data and hence final models.

-Format: Images can be 8-bit grayscale (.png, .bmp) or 24-bit colour (.bmp, .png, .jpg).
+Format: Images can be 8-bit grayscale (.png, .bmp, .tiff) or 24-bit colour (.bmp, .png, .jpg, .tiff).
 Images that lack colour information (e.g. CT data) should be converted to an 8-bit rather than 24-bit format – you will not see a difference visually, but the software will run substantially faster.

 Names and directory: Although SPIERSedit will load any file sequence in alphabetical/numerical order, for clarity it is recommended that images should be serially numbered with three or four digits before the file extension (e.g. 0001.bmp, 0002.bmp etc).
 Images must all be in the same directory (called the working directory subsequently).
 If the dataset has been prepared using SPIERSalign, this will be the ‘cut’ directory underlying the SPIERSalign working directory.
 Note that changing filenames once the dataset has been created will effectively corrupt SPIERSedit’s data.